Datavault-UK/automate-dv-docs/docs/macros.md

         ```

 !!! tip
-[hash_columns](#hash_columns) may be used to simplify the hashing process and generate multiple hashes with one macro.
+    The [hash_columns](#hash_columns) macro can be used to simplify the hashing process and generate multiple hashes with one macro.

 #### Parameters